aragon/osx/packages/contracts-versions/README.md

 ## License

-This project is licensed under the AGPL-3.0-or-later License..
+This project is licensed under the AGPL-3.0-or-later License.